Table of Contents

 Relative pressure (REL) represents what the pressure would be at sea level elevation if our weather station’s barometer was located down there.
 REL can refer to Altimeter or SLP.

-REL offset is the fixed difference in pressure between your location's pressure and the pressure at sea level using standard atmosphere conditions.For meteorological purposes one might say; “station pressure has been corrected to sea level pressure.”
+REL offset is the fixed difference in pressure between your location's pressure and the pressure at sea level using standard atmosphere conditions.
+REL offset sets the elevation of the weather station.
+If you are located anywhere above sea level it is always a positive number.

 Sea level pressure in a generic sense, can refer to METAR SLP or Altimeter (setting)/QNH.
 Both are sea level pressures because both are station pressures that have been reduced (corrected) or “normalized” to sea level.
 Each is calculated differently.